 A Business Architecture describes the business processes and functions needed to support an enterprise’s business strategy.
 It consists of requirements, principles, and models of the enterprise’s business processes.
 The goal of the Business Architecture is to ensure that the actual implementation, changes, and enhancements to business processes and functions are in support of and traceable to the business strategy.
+The Business Architecture Guild promotes the practice of business architecture and offers membership benefits such as access to a community, resources, and training.

 Business Architecture typically is owned by a cross-functional team of business and IT leaders and Subject Matter Experts (SMEs).
 Other components of enterprise architecture should be owned by IT but be supported by the business.
 This ensures that IT stays aligned with the business units since both areas are part of the same enterprise.